ClimberClimb/book-notes/Computer Systems A Programmer's Perspective Third Edition.md

   linux> gcc -rdynamic -o prog2r dll.c -ldl
   ```

+* the program contains a .interp section, which contains the path name of the dynamic linker

 * At load time, the dynamic linker relocates each GOT entry so that it contains absolute address of the object

 * Lazy binding is implemented with a compact yet somewhat complex interac-